Onsen

 ___________

 On this page are a variety of Enso (most are not actual submissions).
-They are just samples so you can get started – be influenced or totally ignore them.
-And remember, all media are accepted – painting, found art, sculpture, video, photography et al.
+They are just random examples so you can get started.
+Be influenced or totally ignore them.
+Your vision is what’s important.
+And remember, all media are accepted – painting, found art, sculpture, video, photography et al. Can’t wait to see your Enso

 FAQ